utilForever/CubbyFlow-v1/README.md

 <img src="https://github.com/utilForever/CubbyFlow/blob/master/Logo.png" align="center" />

 CubbyFlow is voxel-based fluid simulation engine for computer games based on [Jet framework](https://github.com/doyubkim/fluid-engine-dev) that was created by [Doyub Kim](https://twitter.com/doyub).
-The code is built on C++17 and can be compiled with commonly available compilers such as VC++.
-Currently tested platforms are Windows (Visual Studio 2017).
+The code is built on C++17 and can be compiled with commonly available compilers such as g++, clang++, or Microsoft Visual Studio.
+CubbyFlow currently supports macOS (10.12.6 or later), Ubuntu (17.04 or later), and Windows (Visual Studio 2017 or later).
+Other untested platforms that support C++17 also should be able to build Jet.

 [![License](https://img.shields.io/badge/Licence-MIT-blue.svg)](https://github.com/utilForever/CubbyFlow/blob/master/LICENSE)